Justin-Acosta/campaign-crafter/preferences.md

 - Avoid having NPCs offer explicit rewards upfront when asking for help.
 Rewards should be presented organically after the assistance has been rendered to feel more authentic.

-- IMPORTANT: When describing a character, you MUST include their race, appearance, mannerisms, and tone of voice.
+- IMPORTANT: Character Descriptions: When describing a character, you MUST include their race, appearance, mannerisms, and tone of voice.
 Include the character's name in parenthesis.

+- All dialogue spoken by an NPC must be presented as a direct quote from the character, formatted as a markdown blockquote.

+- Show Don't Tell: When creating read-aloud sections, give vivid descriptions and explain what is happening in the environment to illustrate details about the scene instead of telling the players what something is directly.

+- NPC Dialogue Formatting: When writing NPC dialogue, the blockquote should only contain the words spoken by the NPC.
+Any descriptive text about their tone or actions should be in the main paragraph outside of the blockquote.
+- DM-facing mechanical prompts, such as 'A successful DC X Check reveals Y,' must not be included in the read-aloud text intended for players.
+This information should be placed in the 'Technical Information' section.